 Enter the World of Coca-cola and get to know more about the history of the company.
 Have an in-depth understanding of the bottling process happening behind the scenes.

-Don’t leave the place without taking part in the unlimited tasting of the different Coca-cola types around the world!
+Don’t leave the place without taking part in the unlimited tasting of the different Coca-cola types worldwide!

 At the Taste It!
-The exhibit, a knowledgeable Coca-Cola Ambassador will be your guide all throughout your immersive experience.
+The exhibit, a knowledgeable Coca-Cola Ambassador, will be your guide throughout your immersive experience.

 Finally, purchase some memorable items to bring home or to give as a gift.
 From trendy hoodies to collectible merchandise, there is surely one for everyone.

 A visit to Zoo Atlanta is among the fun things to do in Atlanta, GA, especially for the whole family.